Solar panels floating on water are a beautiful solution to two problems

 Singapore, a country half the size of Los Angeles, is home to 5.4 million people.
 This makes the island city-state one of the most densely populated countries in the world, with roughly 7,500 people packed into each square kilometre.
 When almost your entire population lives in a high-rise, there’s not a lot of free roof space for rooftop panels.
 One thing which Singapore does have in abundance, however, is water.

 To generate clean where land is scarce, Singapore is building what will be the world’s largest floating solar panel system.
 When finished, it will generate 3.3 gigawatt-hours of each year.
 If this proves effective, they’ll extend the project to 4 gigawatt-hours.
 By placing panels on reservoirs and other underutilised bodies of water we can free up land for agriculture or conservation.
-A surprising benefit to floating systems is that the proximity to water keeps the solar panels cool and operating at an optimal temperature.
+A surprising benefit to floating panel systems is that the proximity to water keeps the panels cool and operating at an optimal temperature.

 Other island nations are also experimenting with floating solar, including Japan and Britain.
 Japan is a largely mountainous island and as only 12% of its land is suitable for farming space is a precious commodity.
 But Japan’s rice paddies are fed by enormous reservoirs, meaning that the conditions are excellent for floating solar panels.
 Floating solar panels already power 920 homes, and a larger system is due to start powering 5,000 homes in March 2016.
 In Britain, a utilities company is attempting to reduce their operating costs by constructing Europe’s largest floating solar panel system.
 The company have forecasted a 9% return on their investment.